moodyjmz/basic-listing/README.md

 This is just to experiment with iron-list.

-The image caching bit is not really a good idea and just done because.... meh, can't cach and just wanted to see what happened.
+The image caching bit is not really a good idea and just done because.... meh, can't cache and just wanted to see what happened.

 ## Install the Polymer-CLI